Merge Compose files

 When you run docker compose up it reads the overrides automatically.

-To use this Compose app in a production environment, another override file is created, which might be stored in a different git repo or managed by a different team.
+To use this Compose app in a production environment, another override file is created, which might be stored in a different git repository or managed by a different team.

 services: